-Under current law, such actions may be brought no more than three years after the victim turns 18, or no more than three years after the person discovers or reasonably should have discovered that the injury or illness was caused by childhood sexual abuse.
+Under former law, such actions could be brought no more than three years after the victim turns 18, or no more than three years after the person discovers or reasonably should have discovered that the injury or illness was caused by childhood sexual abuse.

-In addition, the bill clarifies that the damages recovered for childhood sexual abuse include those for illness or injury suffered as a result of such abuse, removes language concerning the discovery of the injury or illness that was caused by childhood sexual abuse to reflect the amendments made by the bill, and makes a technical amendment to remove a reference to actions pending on July 1, 1992.
+In addition, the bill clarifies that the damages recovered for childhood sexual abuse include those for illness or injury suffered as a result of such abuse and, removes language concerning the discovery of the injury or illness that was caused by childhood sexual abuse to reflect the amendments made by the bill.